How to streamline the user funnel and boost sales with social commerce trends in 2022

 Why is social commerce important?

 Social commerce presents retailers with significant opportunities to boost sales and streamline the path to purchase.
-In an article for Forbes, Jia Wertz, CEO of socially responsible fashion brand Studio 15, explained that “social commerce is inevitable, driven by the changing cultural and consumer preferences of younger generations.”
-Moreover, a study by digital services provider Avionos showed that 55% of online shoppers have made a purchase via social media.
+Back in 2019, In an article for Forbes, Jia Wertz, CEO of socially responsible fashion brand Studio 15, explained that “social commerce is inevitable, driven by the changing cultural and consumer preferences of younger generations.”
+Jia was right — the social commerce trend is booming.
+According to Influencer Marketing Hub, social commerce sales in the U.S. were $26.97 billion in 2020.
 The adoption of social commerce is therefore a great way to keep customers satisfied and stay ahead of your competitors.

 How does social commerce work?